puffnfresh/bilby.js/README.md

 ## some(x)

-Constructor to represent the existance of a value, `x`.
+Constructor to represent the existence of a value, `x`.

 ## of(x)